+- exponential equation

+- horizontal asymptote

+- logarithm laws

-This will be the first time students have encountered exponential functions.
+- This will be the first time students have encountered exponential functions.
 Students should understand that, while linear functions are characterised by a quantity changing by a constant amount each time period, exponential functions are characterised by a quantity changing by a constant percentage each time period.

-In this edition, we have added a section on solving exponential equations (Section C), since it is now included in the syllabus.
-Students first solve exponential equations algebraically by writing each side of the equation with the same base, and then equating the exponents.
-Students then solve some more complicated exponential equations using technology.
+In this edition, we have moved exponential equations ahead of exponential growth and decay.
+The exponential equations section now includes practice at solving exponential equations using technology.
 This can either be done graphically, or by using the Solver function of the calculator.
 This can then be used in exponential growth and decay to answer questions such as "How long will it take for the population to reach 500?".